 It’s a new year, and February has rolled around once again.
 Sometimes, the shortest month of the year can feel like a waiting game: the final slug of darkness and freezing temperatures until Spring officially starts in March, and when leaving a self-imposed Netflix hibernation finally seems feasible again.

 But February’s actually not too shabby.
-It’s got the Chinese New Year, romance and Spring half term.
-It’s also got a range of fantastic events right here on our doorstep – from exhibitions to musicals, shows and attractions.
-Even the Russian State Ballet of Siberia will be in town to delight audiences with not one, not two, but three ballet performances.
+It’s got a range of fantastic events right here on our doorstep – from exhibitions to musicals, shows and attractions.
+So stay focussed and make the most of this February in Oxford and across Oxfordshire.

 Of course, this is a curated list of the top things to do in Oxford and across Oxfordshire this February.
 Be sure to visit the What’s on section of the website where you’ll find a full list of events in Oxford and across Oxfordshire as well as unmissable events beyond the county that would make for a great day out.

 Got an event that should be on the list?
 List your event on The Oxford Magazine and reach an engaged audience of people who live, work or place in Oxfordshire.
 Once again, welcome to your invaluable guide to what’s on in Oxford and across Oxfordshire this February.

 Art of World War II – A Personal Collection is an exhibition of diverse, original artwork – produced during and depicting scenes from the Second World War.
 The exhibition first went on display at the museum in March 2020 but was open for less than a week before national lockdowns were put in place in response to the COVID-19 pandemic – meaning many will now get the opportunity to see these historic pieces for the first time.